brooksbenson/eloquent-js/chapter1/chapter1-notes.md

 ## Automatic Type Conversion

-When an operator is applied to the "wrong" type of operand, JavaScript will convert the operand to a type the operator can work with.
+When an operator is applied to the "wrong" type of operand, JavaScript will quietly convert the operand to a type the operator can work with.